privacyguides/privacyguides.org/docs/browsers.en.md

         - [:fontawesome-brands-opera: Opera](https://addons.opera.com/extensions/details/ublock)
         - [:fontawesome-brands-github: Source](https://github.com/gorhill/uBlock)

-Additional filter lists do slow things down and may increase your attack surface, so only apply what you need.
+??? danger Additional filter lists do slow things down and may increase your attack surface, so only apply what you need.
+If there is a vulnerability in uBlockOrigin, third party filters can provide malicious rules to exploit it.

 ### AdGuard for Safari